Sign up to receive our best holiday

 La Gomera also offers a number of picturesque villages that make for a great day trip.
 La Calera is a favourite with tourists for its pretty whitewashed houses spilling down the slopes of a mountain and its inviting bars and restaurants that serve authentic Canary Island cuisine.
 Valle Gran Rey is another top destination for its lovely gardens and beautiful black sand beach.
 The ideal location on the west coast of the island makes this town the perfect spot to watch the sun setting over the ocean in an explosion of brilliant red, pink, and orange hues.

 Whether you are looking for a romantic weekend getaway or an extended holiday with the entire family, you will find the best deals on the Canaries islands hotels right here on Guesthotels.co.uk.
-We can also offer the best flights with our sister company www.flysunways.com, hotels and all-inclusive packages holidays to the Canaries islands at the lowest possible prices.
+We can also offer, the best deals on flights, and packages holidays with www.flysunways.com ATOL 5139, at the lowest possible prices.